jialeguan/llm_server/doc/pcc_slides.typ

 #slide[
   = Paged Attention
   #set text(size: 14pt)
-  Paged Attention#footnote_link("Efficient Memory Management for Large Language Model Serving with PagedAttention", "https://arxiv.org/abs/2309.06180") is a technique that divides the attention matrix into smaller pages, which are processed sequentially.
-This allows the model to process large attention matrices that do not fit in GPU memory.
+  Paged Attention#footnote_link("Efficient Memory Management for Large Language Model Serving with PagedAttention", "https://arxiv.org/abs/2309.06180") is a technique that divides the attention matrix into smaller pages.
+This approach provides a near-perfect solution for mitigating fragmentation and hence, PagedAttention has become the de facto standard for dynamic memory allocation in LLM serving systems.

   #figure(
     image("png/paged_attention_waste.png", width: 90%),